Hyperxq/AngularSchematicKit/README.md

    projects/secondary-application.
 3. **Write the url of your files structure file json:** By default, the system will search in the root of the workspace the file _customStructure.json_.
 Remember that when you create this json file you need to create inside the project.
-   If you write an url that is outside you will see an error.
+   If you write an url that is outside, you will see an error.

 ### Structure of JSON File